History of LaMelo Ball in Timeline

 On February 13, 2023, LaMelo Ball recorded 30 points, six rebounds and a career-high-tying 15 assists in a 144–138 win over the Atlanta Hawks.
 He also became the first player in Hornets history to record at least 30 points, five rebounds and 15 assists in a game.

-On July 6, 2023, LaMelo Ball signed a contract extension with the Hornets.
+On July 6, 2023, LaMelo Ball signed a contract extension with the Charlotte Hornets, securing his future with the team.

-On May 21, 2024, Tamaria McRae filed a lawsuit against LaMelo Ball and the Charlotte Hornets, alleging that Ball hit her son with his car in October 2023.
-The family seeks over $25,000 in damages, and the litigation is ongoing.
+On May 21, 2024, Tamaria McRae filed a lawsuit on behalf of her child against LaMelo Ball and the Charlotte Hornets, alleging that Ball hit her son with his car in early October 2023 while exiting the Spectrum Center after a fan event.
+The family is seeking over $25,000 in compensatory damages, and the litigation is ongoing.

-On October 23, 2024, in the Hornets' season-opening game, LaMelo Ball put up 34 points, eight rebounds, and 11 assists in a 110–105 win over the Houston Rockets.
-LaMelo also became the first player in Hornets franchise history to drop at least 30 points and 10 assists in a season-opening game.
+On October 23, 2024, in the Hornets' season-opening game, LaMelo Ball scored 34 points, secured eight rebounds, and delivered 11 assists in a 110–105 victory over the Houston Rockets.
+Ball also made history as the first player in Hornets franchise history to achieve at least 30 points and 10 assists in a season-opening game.

-In November 2024, LaMelo Ball was fined $100,000 by the NBA after using the phrase "no homo" in a post-game interview.
-The NBA described his language as “offensive and derogatory”.
+In November 2024, LaMelo Ball was fined $100,000 by the NBA for using the phrase "no homo" in a post-game interview after the Hornets' win over the Milwaukee Bucks, with the NBA describing his language as “offensive and derogatory”.

 On March 28, 2025, the Hornets announced that LaMelo Ball would miss the rest of the season to undergo two minor procedures to address ankle and wrist issues.

-In an October 26, 2025 game against the Washington Wizards, LaMelo Ball recorded a triple-double with 38 points, 13 rebounds, and 13 assists, his first since November 5, 2023.
+On October 26, 2025, in a game against the Washington Wizards, LaMelo Ball achieved a triple-double, recording 38 points, 13 rebounds, and 13 assists.
+This marked his first triple-double since November 5, 2023.

-During mid-to-late 2025, video edits featuring highlights of Ball were popularized on platforms such as TikTok.
-These edits contained the song Doot Doot (6 7) by Skrilla, which was based on Ball's height of 6 ft 7 in.
+During mid-to-late 2025, several video edits featuring highlights of LaMelo Ball were popularized on platforms such as TikTok.
 These were part of the 6-7 meme of 2025.

-On January 8, 2026, Lamelo Ball came off the bench for the first time since his rookie season.
-In the game against the Indiana Pacers, he scored 33 points, with 8 rebounds, and 3 steals.
+On January 8, 2026, LaMelo Ball came off the bench for the first time since his rookie season in a game against the Indiana Pacers, scoring 33 points, with 8 rebounds, and 3 steals.